22 Essential Tips for Dining Room Lighting Over Table

 Smart Lighting Options

-20. Budget-Friendly Lighting Solutions
+20. Smart, Budget-Friendly Solutions

 Simple, budget-friendly pendant lights hang above a wooden dining table in a modern dining room, casting warm light onto the surface.